Identifying possible candidates

 Appointing immediately before a general election

 Based on an estimate of when a general election will take place (every three years and usually in October), departments should (where possible) avoid proposing appointees whose terms would conclude immediately before or after a general election.
-It’s been the practice for recent governments to exercise restraint in making significant appointments in the pre-election period – appointments not considered to be significant proceed in the usual way.1
+It’s been the practice for recent governments to exercise restraint in making significant appointments in the pre-election period (generally the three-month period prior to the election).
+Appointments not considered to be significant may proceed in the usual way during this period.[2]

 Departments should also consider including information on upcoming appointments in briefing their responsible minister after a general election.
 Further advice can be sought at the appropriate time from the Cabinet Office.